21 Benefits of olive oil for health

 Can we use it for cooking?

-Then for what purpose we can use it?
+Then for what purpose can we use it?

-It is used for topping and salad dressing, and you can drizzle a teaspoon or desired amount on the food you have cooked because it has an amazing taste and aroma which will make food more attractive.
+It is used for topping and salad dressing, and you can drizzle a teaspoon or desired amount on the food you have cooked because it has an amazing taste and aroma, which will make food more attractive.

-What color is their recognition?
+What color is their identification?

 The color varies from deep grassy green to bright yellow gold.